 People love to share content on social media that’s unique, amusing or makes them look good in some way.
 You can leverage this by creating event-related images, infographics, and video shorts that people can share on their social media feeds.

 Images are versatile because you can create some that are useful to your industry, memes that contain inside jokes relevant to your audience, or something that is simply inspirational.
 Videos can also be funny, quirky, or educational, and infographics are an excellent way to pack a lot of information into one image.

 Be sure to add your social media profile handle and event hashtag to each piece of media so that as it is shared around, your name and event information are shared too.

 People love seeing what’s happening behind the scenes.
 As your event approaches, share photos and videos that take people “backstage.”
 Show your followers things that they wouldn’t get to see otherwise.
 Make them feel like they’re part of an exclusive group of VIPs.
 This will make them more inclined to attend the event and share it with others.

 Gallery Poulsen used this strategy to highlight an exhibit that would be opening soon:

-To make the most of these promotion strategies, start using them well in advance of your event.
+To make the most of these social media promotion ideas, start using them well in advance of your event.
 Don’t wait until the last minute to try to drum up interest in your event.
 As soon as you nail down the primary details of your event, start promoting it.